Relative Sizing: Estimating Without the Pain

 • New work is being added to the backlog.

-• We need to compare the effort of different options.
+• We need to be able to compare the size of different options.

 The beauty of relative sizing is its flexibility.
-Whether we’re planning three months ahead or refining next week's work, the same approach helps teams build shared understanding and reliable delivery.
+Whether you're planning three months ahead or refining next week's work, the same approach helps teams build shared understanding and reliable delivery.

 How We Do It